wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.I.4

 <p class=fip id=p4>
-4.&emsp;Sacrifice is a notion totally unknown to God.
+4. Sacrifice is a notion totally unknown to God.
 <sup>2</sup>It arises solely from fear, and frightened people can be vicious.
 <sup>3</sup>Sacrificing in any way is a violation of my injunction that you should be merciful even as your Father in Heaven is merciful.
 <sup>4</sup>It has been hard for many Christians to realise that this applies to themselves.